 Hidden Flowers Bloom Most Beautifully

-This group exhibition which brings together the work of 16 contemporary artists from Shetland and Switzerland is open during August 2021.
+This group exhibition brings together the work of 16 contemporary artists from Shetland and Switzerland is open during August 2021.

 The exhibition is the result of ongoing dialogue between eight artists based in Shetland and eight artists based in Appenzell Ausserrhoden, a rural area in the east of Switzerland.
 Each artist has explored the perceived geographic limits of the art world, viewed from these two rural locations.